EU AI Act: A First Look at Europe’s AI Regulation

 The Pros and Cons of AI for Data Privacy

 AI technology has many potential pros.
-It can help streamline data privacy compliance, enhance security protection measures, and limit a company’s reliance on sensitive personal data.
+It helps streamline mundane activities, enhances the user experience, and limits a company’s reliance on sensitive personal data.

 But, it can also be used for opposite purposes.